-As one of the most critical forms of consulting within a business, management consulting consists of optimizing the way executives and managers work with the goal of increasing operational efficiency and productivity.
+As one of the most critical forms of consulting within a business, management consulting involves optimizing how executives and managers work to increase operational efficiency and productivity.
 As consultants typically focus on a specific sub-domain within a business, management consultants focus on the specific methodologies used by management, and thus, they typically work with C-suite executives.

 Business Strategy Consulting